 Dane County Recreation Parks are large, regional-scale parks with specific outdoor recreation attractions, developed access, and facilities.
 Activities include, but are not limited to, hiking, biking, cross country skiing, snowshoeing, horseback riding, camping, picnicking, mountain biking, soccer, aeromodelling, lake access, dog walking, disc golf, bow-hunting (by permit), foraging, and fishing.

 A Dane County Wildlife Area is land designated as open to public hunting (all types) and is primarily undeveloped with the exception of limited parking opportunities along the outer fringes.
 Management practices focus on providing wildlife habitat and undeveloped recreation uses such as hunting, trapping, hiking, foraging, snowshoeing, fishing and cross-country skiing.
-All dogs must be leashed and have a valid dog permit.
+All dogs must have a valid dog permit.
 They must also be leashed UNLESS engaged in a hunting activity.

 For more information on hunting, please visit the Parks Hunting webpage.

 Dane County Natural Resource Areas are lands designated for the protection of a valuable natural environment, wildlife habitat, open space, and/or greenbelt corridor.
 Recreation at Natural Resource Areas is a secondary objective, with limited to no developed facilities -- users are encouraged to enjoy the resource as is.
 Visitors can park along the road for walk-in access or at designated parking areas, if provided.

 A Dane County Historical/Cultural Site is a property designated for the preservation, restoration, or reconstruction of features significant to the history or cultural heritage of an area.
 This can include historic buildings, reconstruction of historic buildings, and archaeological sites.
 Activities at a Historical/Cultural site may be limited to sightseeing and the study of the historic or cultural features.